Final Fantasy Origins Cheats - Playstation

 With the correct items, you can constantly keep your party at full HP without using any MP.
 Find a battle with at least one weak enemy.
 Kill all but that one monster.
 Along the way, use the White Shirt for Invis2 to make your entire party invisible.
 Once this is accomplished, you can set your strongest attacker to use the Giant's Glove (casts Saber, and increases your attack power).
 Set the other three characters to use the Heal Staff, and the two Heal Helms.
 You can substitute any other item for the Giant's Glove, but it is recommended because it does not do any direct damage.
 A controller with an auto-fire feature is useful.
 If one is not used, you will have to keep pressing the button (when using items, holding the button will not automatically keep the cycle going).

-Final Fantasy: Final Fantasy: Spell casting items
+Final Fantasy: Spell casting items

 The following is a list of items that cast spells.
 They are especially useful if you are using a party with little or no magic.